DIDIK.com

 Many people are consumed by worry.
 Worry holds a person back and prevents them from adequately thinking things through.
 The media is a major source of worry, with its constant To continue, click here and scroll down the page

-We seem to be living in a fake world.
+We seem to be living in a virtual or fake world.
 Everywhere you go, you see people walking down the street, staring at their cell phone, often with "ear buds", completely oblivious to the outside world. ...read more

 A. M. Herring flying the worlds first powered airplane - according to the May 17, 1899 issue of the Horseless Age.